streamlit/docs/content/get-started/fundamentals/main-concepts.md

 ---
-title: Main concepts of Streamlit
+title: Basic concepts of Streamlit
 slug: /get-started/fundamentals/main-concepts
 ---

-# Main concepts of Streamlit
+# Basic concepts of Streamlit

 Working with Streamlit is simple.
 First you sprinkle a few Streamlit commands into a normal Python script, then you run it with `streamlit run`: